stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

              softmax   #####          10
 ```

-You might be also interested in nicer progress bars with [keras-tqdm](https://github.com/bstriner/keras-tqdm), exploration of activations at each layer with [quiver](https://github.com/jakebian/quiver) or converting Keras models to JavaScript, runnable in a browser.
+You might be also interested in nicer progress bars with [keras-tqdm](https://github.com/bstriner/keras-tqdm), exploration of activations at each layer with [quiver](https://github.com/keplr-io/quiver) or converting Keras models to JavaScript, runnable in a browser with [Keras.js](https://transcranial.github.io/keras-js/).

 ### TensorFlow